metafac-net/CG4/README.md

 - generating code from metadata
 - creating generators from templates
 - creating templates from generators

+## Schemas
+Attributes for defining data model objects (schemas) in code.
+- Allows defintion of entities, members, and proxy types.

 ## Models
 Helpers to write and read CG4 metadata to/from JSON, and from attributed code.